-Hull enjoyed his finest season as a cross country coach last year when the Continentals qualified for the 2015 NCAA Division III Men's Cross Country Championship for the first time as a team since 1971 and finished in 21st place.
+Hull enjoyed his finest season as a cross country coach in 2015 when the Continentals qualified for the NCAA championships for the first time as a team since 1971 and finished in 21st place.
 Hamilton took third place at the NCAA Atlantic Regional championships for its best finish under Hull, and ended up fourth at the NESCAC championships, which was the program's best performance since winning the conference title in 1988.
 The Continentals also captured the team title in the New York State Collegiate Track Conference (NYSCTC) championships for the first time since 1975.

-Hull was rewarded for his team's historic season by receiving the Atlantic Region Division III Men's Cross Country Coach of the Year award from the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) and NESCAC and NYSCTC coach of the year honors.
+Hull was rewarded for his team's historic season by receiving the Atlantic Region Division III Men's Cross Country Coach of the Year award from the USTFCCCA, and he collected NESCAC and NYSCTC coach of the year honors.
 He coached five runners who made the all-region team and an amazing nine athletes on the NYSCTC all-conference team in 2015 alone.

 In 2015 Hull guided Joe Jensen '15 to his second and third all-America honors after Jensen finished in the top eight in the 200- and 400-meter dash at the NCAA indoor championships.
 Thanks to Jensen, the Continentals tied for 21st place in the team standings at NCAAs.
 Hull's men were ranked as high as 24th in the Division III indoor computer ratings by the USTFCCCA.
-Jensen posted victories in two events at both the Eastern College Athletic Conference (ECAC) indoor and NYSCTC indoor championships.
+Jensen posted victories in two events at both the Eastern College Athletic Conference (ECAC) and NYSCTC indoor championships.
 Seven athletes earned all-conference team honors and six school records were broken.

 In 2014 six Hamilton men's runners earned a spot on the NYSCTC cross country all-conference team and one made the all-region team based on his performance at the NCAA Atlantic Regional championship.

 In 2013 Jensen was selected the NYSCTC Male Indoor Rookie of the Meet, and Jimmy Alexis '13 finished first in the pole vault at the NESCAC outdoor championship.
-Alexis is one of 17 athletes who have earned 32 NESCAC all-conference team honors under Hull since 2001.
+Alexis is one of 19 athletes who have earned 34 NESCAC all-conference team honors under Hull since 2001.

 Hull guided Peter Kosgei '11 to an NCAA cross country title at the 2008 Division III championship in Indiana.
 Kosgei was a three-time cross country all-American and was named the Division III men's athlete of the year by the USTFCCCA in 2008.
 Hull mentored Kosgei through three USTFCCCA Atlantic Region athlete of the year awards and four NESCAC most outstanding performer honors.
 In track & field, Kosgei captured an amazing eight NCAA individual titles and eight all-America awards from 2007 to 2009.
 In 2009, Kosgei defended his 2008 victory in the mile at the NCAA indoor championship and repeated his wins in the steeplechase and 5,000-meter run at the outdoor meet.